StefKats/SND-LHC/README.md

 Steps to generate the results:

-1. Run the GEANT4 simulation for every depth and energy
+1. Run the GEANT4 simulation in run_simSND.py, for every depth and energy

 2. Run the PDF_python_code.py to use the GEANT4 simulation results and create a PDF for each SciFi station for every depth and energy